rladies/rladiesguide/content/about/globalteam/index.en.md

 or communications are limited to that team.
 Individual teams often solicit and receive feedback or assistance from other members of the Global Team.

+## Benefits

+By participating in R-Ladies you are helping women and gender minorities by creating a safe space to learn, teach, and develop, as well as build a support network and contacts.

+Some of the personal benefits that we think come with joining the global team and volunteering time are gaining experience in leadership, asynchronous remote work, international team work, not-for-profit open-source work, and work in gender minority only team and organization.

+Depending on the role, there also may be opportunities for technical upskilling.
+For example, some members of the Global team use R, reproducible reports, git/GitHub, GitHub Actions, Hugo website development, and database integrations.
+Knowledge of these tools is not a requirement for selection; the Global team will provide training on processes specific to your role.

 ## Joining the Global Team

 The Global Team regularly needs to fulfill roles.
 This may be accomplished by